Best place to find information and services that your council provides...

 If you are clinically vulnerable, you could be at higher risk of severe illness from coronavirus.
 There is additional government advice for people who are clinically extremely vulnerable to coronavirus.

-Those who are clinically extremely vulnerable should not attend work, school, college or university, and limit the time you spend outside the home.
+Shielding is being paused nationally from 1 April.
+Those who are clinically extremely vulnerable should not attend work, school, college or university until 31 March, and limit the time you spend outside the home.
 You should only go out for medical appointments, exercise or if it is essential.

 We are reminding residents that support is available through #StHelensTogether.